BinomialLLC/basis_universal/README.md

 - `-linear`: ETC1S defaults to sRGB colorspace metrics, UASTC LDR currently always uses linear metrics, and UASTC HDR defaults to weighted RGB metrics (with 2,3,1 weights).
 If the input is a normal map, or some other type of non-sRGB (non-photographic) texture content, be sure to use `-linear` to avoid extra unnecessary artifacts.
 (Angular normal map metrics for UASTC LDR/HDR are definitely doable and on our TODO list.)

-- Specifying `-opencl` enables OpenCL mode, which currently only accelerates ETC1S encoding.
+- Specifying `-opencl` enables OpenCL mode, which currently only accelerates ETC1S encoding if it's been enabled at compile time.

 - The compressor is multithreaded by default, which can be disabled using the `-no_multithreading` command line option.
 The transcoder is currently single threaded, although it is thread safe (i.e. it supports decompressing multiple texture slices in parallel).